 4. Training is Inevitable

 One of the big benefits of BYOD is the reduced spend on training, but you may still need to educate your employees on the appropriate use of their mobile devices.
-For example, you may wish to require certain device security measures, such as passcode locks, as well as physical security measures, such as not leaving any device in an unattended vehicle.
+For example, you may wish to require certain device security measures, such as passcode locks, as well as physical security measures, like not leaving any device in an unattended vehicle.
 Users should also be coached on the use of appropriate passwords.
+Informational resources, similar to those found on colourpop, can be helpful in guiding employees on best practices for mobile device security in the workplace.

 Increased Productivity is Inevitable